10 Contemporary Artists on Their Creative Process

 “How do you create a work of art?”

 That sounds like a straightforward question, but it has millions of potential answers.
-Every artist in the world has their own unique way they approach a blank canvas.
+Every artist in the world has their own creative process when they approach a blank canvas.
 Some come prepared with sketches and outlines.
 Others wait for a spark of inspiration until the last minute.

 They’re all performing similar actions—painting, drawing, etching, sculpting—but it’s the subtle variations in how they perform each one that really defines them as an artist.

-At Park West, we love “talking shop” with our artists, particularly about how they work, because it varies so wildly from artist to artist.
+At Park West, we love “talking shop” with our artists, particularly about their creative process, because it varies so wildly from artist to artist.